fhict-skilltree/backend-application/docs/technical/local-development.md

 ### Prerequisites

-1. Docker
-   1. In order to follow the standard installation guide, you must have Docker installed.
+**Docker:** In order to follow the standard installation guide, you must have Docker installed.

 ### Clone repository
 The codebase is hosted on GitHub at [github.com/fhict-skilltree/backend-application](https://github.com/fhict-skilltree/backend-application).